COLLEGE OF SOUTHERN NEVADA

 How to prepare for exams:

 Study guides and/or practice exams will be given to assist the students in preparing for the exams.
 The study guides and practice exams were prepared to coincide with the textbook and lecture.
 The exams will consist of multiple choice questions that are both conceptual and computational.
 Scantrons will be provided.
-Students are expected to come to the exam with a pencil, eraser, and the Texas Instruments BA II plus calculator.
+Students are expected to come to the exam with a laptop PC or iPad, pencil, eraser, and the Texas Instruments BA II plus calculator.

 The following are helpful tips that will help you succeed in this class: